wakatime/wakatime-mode/README.md

 Heads Up!
 WakaTime depends on [Python](http://www.python.org/getit/) being installed to work correctly.

-1. Get an API key from: http://wakatime.com
+1. Get an API key from: http://wakatime.com.

-2. Install wakatime-mode for Emacs.
+2. Install wakatime-mode for Emacs using [MELPA](http://melpa.milkbox.net/#/wakatime-mode).

 3. You will see a prompt asking for your [API key](https://www.wakati.me/#apikey).
 Enter your API key, then press `enter`.